W3DevCampus/rj_insertcode/README.md

 - Go to Moodle > Site administration > Plugins > Install plugin
 - Select Plugin type : TinyMCE HTML editor / Plugin (tinymce) Then, follow instructions on Moodle.

+/!\ Look at the file rj_insertcode/tinymce/rj_insertcode.html and modify the line 34 by your tinymce version /!\